Interpreter Training Program Admission

 - Complete all SGN courses with a grade of C or better.
 A grade of C or better AND a cumulative grade point average (GPA) of 3.0 in SGN104, SGN105, SGN106, and SGN108 courses is required.
 (See Sign Language Course Listings and Class Information Handout.)

 - Take ITP assessments for the first time between May and November of the year prior to starting the Interpreter Training Program.
 Successfully complete all portions of the ITP assessment by June 1 of the year you are entering the ITP program.
 (630) 466-7900, ext.
 5700.
 Acceptance into the program is based on assessment results, with documentation of a 12.0 grade equivalent level on both sections of the Nelson-Denny Reading Test.
 This means a minimum score of 12.0 on the vocabulary and comprehension sections of the test.
-A minimum score of 75 is required for the Compass Writing Skills test.
 A minimum score of 55 is required for the writing sample.
 A student has three opportunities to successfully meet assessment requirements.
 If a student fails to successfully complete assessment requirements on their first and/or second attempts, eight weeks must elapse between testing sessions.
 This time should be used to improve writing and vocabulary skills before retesting.
 Guidance is provided by the Tutoring Center and the Center for Learning Assessment for students who do not meet these entry requirements.
 Passing test scores are valid for 24 months.